- Experiential Advantage

 Incoming first year students are automatically registered for first year classes.
 Full-time day students take 15 credits per semester and part-time evening students take 11 credits per semester.
 After the first year of study, students have full-cross registration between day and evening classes and may switch divisions depending on availability of space in that division.
 90 semester hours are required to graduate with a J.D. degree.

-Approximately 290 students enter the J.D. program each year and, of this total, about 240 students enter the full-time day division.
-The day division is divided into three units with approximately 80 students each.
-The evening division is its own unit with approximately 50 students.
-Each unit has the same class schedule and attends classes together for the first year.
+Approximately 260 students enter the J.D. program each year and, of this total, about 225 students enter the full-time day division.
+The day division is divided into four sections with approximately 55 students each.
+The evening division is its own section with approximately 35 students.
+Each section has the same class schedule and attends classes together for the first year.

-Units are divided into even smaller sections for the Lawyering Process Class, which gives first-year students early, hands-on exposure to the crucial skills of research, writing, negotiation, and persuasion.
+Sections are divided into even smaller suc-sections for the Lawyering Process Class, which gives first-year students early, hands-on exposure to the crucial skills of research, writing, negotiation, and persuasion.
 The same professors who teach the full-time day division classes also teach the evening classes.

 Classes in the day division are held Monday – Friday from 8:00 a.m. to 5:30 p.m.
 First year day division classes meet two to three times a week and range from 50 minutes to 100 minutes long.